ibm-client-engineering/output-drift-financial-llms/README.md

 ## 🙏 Acknowledgments

-IBM watsonx.ai, IBM Research AI, and the open-source communities behind Ollama and Qwen.
+IBM watsonx.ai, IBM Research, and the open-source communities behind Ollama and Qwen.

 ---